MicrosoftDocs/memdocs/windows-365/business/troubleshoot-windows-365-business.md

 ## Step 2.
 Verify that the Windows 365 BPRT Permanent User system account is active

 The first time a Windows 365 license is assigned in your organization, a system account called **Windows 365 BPRT Permanent User** is automatically created in Azure AD.

 Do not delete this account or make any changes to it (such as changing the name or UPN).
 If the system account is modified or deleted, the setup will fail.
 This system account ensures a smooth setup process and doesn't have any write capabilities or access to your organization beyond the scoped service capabilities of Windows 365 Business.
 If you delete or modify this system account you must login to windows365.microsoft.com with any account that has a Windows 365 Business license and wait 12 hours for the token to refresh.

 To make sure the Windows 365 BPRT Permanent User system account is active in Azure AD, use the following steps.

-1. In the Azure portal, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=516942" target="_blank">Azure Active Directory Overview</a> page.
+1. In the Azure portal, go to the [Azure Active Directory Overview](https://go.microsoft.com/fwlink/p/?linkid=516942) page.
 2. In the left nav, under **Manage**, select **Users**.
 3. In the search box, type **Windows 365 BPRT Permanent User**, then press **Enter**.
 4. If the Windows 365 BPRT Permanent User system account is present, go to [Step 3.
 Verify that device-based MFA is turned off](#step-3-verify-that-device-based-mfa-is-turned-off).